amihart/SBZ80LIB/README.md

 `print system$("sudo apt install z80asm -y")`

 You can assemble the program to a hex file using this command.
-It's quite lengthy but `Z80ASM` outputs raw binary files which do not have the proper headers to open in SmileBASIC, so we can make it instead output the file as a binary file.
+It's quite lengthy but `Z80ASM` outputs raw binary files which do not have the proper headers to open in SmileBASIC, so we can make it instead output the file as a hex file.

 `save "txt:example.hex", system$("sudo z80asm example.asm -o - | xxd -u -c 1 | sed 's/.*://' | cut -d' ' -f2 | xargs | sed 's/ //g'")`